UNDERSTANDING PROSTATE CANCER

 Castration-resistant prostate cancer (CRPC): prostate cancer that keeps growing even when the amount of testosterone in the body is reduced to very low levels (ie, no longer responds to hormone therapy)

-Computed tomography (CT) scan: a procedure that uses a computer linked to an x-ray machine to make a series of detailed pictures of areas inside the body
+Computed tomography (CT) scan: a procedure that uses a computer linked to an X-ray machine to make a series of detailed pictures of areas inside the body

 Digital rectal exam (DRE): when a doctor inserts a lubricated, gloved finger into the rectum to feel for abnormalities